 Whether you’re doing your taxes by hand or using tax software like TurboTax or H&R Block, you’ll get a decent amount of insight into your financial stability.
 However, you might be a little confused when you see that you have something called a “negative effective tax rate.”
 Suddenly, the government owes you money at the end of the year.

-So, what is negative effective tax rate?
+So, what is a negative effective tax rate?
 Your effective tax rate is calculated by dividing your paid income tax by your actual annual income.
 A negative effective tax rate usually occurs when your tax credits are more valuable than your actual paid taxes.
 If that’s the case, you’ll get a rebate rather than owe the government taxes.